Rajkumari (2009 film)

-Rajkumari is a 2009 Indian Kannada language drama film directed by S. Govindraj and produced by K. Manju.
-The film stars Balaji, Kanika and Nikita Thukral in the leading roles.
+Rajkumari is a 2009 Indian Kannada language drama film.

+directed by S. Govindraj and produced by K. Manju.
+The film stars Balaji, Kanika and Nikita Thukral in the lead roles, with V. Ravichandran in a guest appearance.

 The film was a remake of Tamil film Anantha Poongatre (1999).

+Plot

+Raj (Balaji) falls in love with Kumari (Kanika), a widow with a young child.
+Kumari's domineering father, a landlord (Srinivasamurthy), had previously killed her music teacher Ravi (Ravichandran) due to his disapproval of their close friendship.
+Furious, Kumari severs ties with her father.
+The story twists when Babbli (Nikhita), the daughter of a wealthy man (Avinash), develops feelings for Raj.
+To force a marriage between Raj and Babbli, her father orchestrates the kidnapping of Kumari's child.
+Blaming Raj for the disappearance, Kumari turns against him, leaving Raj torn between his love for her and the unfolding crisis.

 Soundtrack

 The music is composed by V. Harikrishna.
 Lyrics were written by V. Nagendra Prasad and K. Kalyan.